 The nose is strong, filled mostly with savory flavours and stone fruits: leather, iron, red currant, cranberry, sour cherry, blackberry, blue plum, marionberry, red pepper and paprika.
 An instant later the nose is filled with delicate notes of raw meat, allspice, lightly roasted oakwood, cold cuts, barnyard and some subtle hints of blood.

 The wine is dry, with high alcohol level, high acidity and ripe tannin.
 It feels noble, extracted and meaty, with a quite dense and nuanced body.
 This is a well structured, complex and leathery wine, as it tastes firm and lush at the same time.
-The wine well balanced, with a nuanced irony taste on the mouthfeel
+The wine is well balanced, with a nuanced irony taste on the mouthfeel.

 It has a long finish and an balanced, irony-seedy aftertaste.